extension/askai/README.md

    yarn install
 	 rails db:create
 	 rails db:migrate
-   -run rails "import:questions[1000]"  to import Ask Extension questions (contact Mark Locklear for full question set); pass the number of questions you would like to import
+   -run "db:seed" to create sources and admin user -run rails "import:questions[1000]"  to import Ask Extension questions (contact Mark Locklear for full question set); pass the number of questions you would like to import
-   -run db:seed to create sources and admin user
-   -run rails dev:reset to reset and seed your database -run bundle exec sidekiq to start sidekiq(used during ai answer generation)
+   -run "rails dev:reset" to reset your database (when needed) -run " foreman start" to start sidekiq(used during ai answer generation) and run the rails server